dod-ccpo/scriptz/README.md

 ## Requirements

-**Note:** None of these script fragments are designed to be run by themselves.
-They should be sourced by the relevant bash script in an application's /script directory.

 - **Python 3.6**
 - **Pip**
 - **Pipenv**

+**Note:** None of these script fragments are designed to be run by themselves.
+They should be sourced by the relevant bash script in an application's /script directory.

 #### Ubuntu 18.04 Instructions

-Install pip.
+Install pip:
 ```
 sudo apt install python3-distutils
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 python3 get-pip.py --user
 ```

-Install pipenv.
+Install pipenv:
 ```
 pip install --user pipenv
 ```